geometalab/GhostAR-2016/README.md

 # GhostAR
-An game for mobile phones (Android) to catch ghosts based on GPS, 3D and Augmented Reality
+Catch a "Ghost wirth AR" - A game for mobile phones (Android) to catch ghosts based on GPS, 3D and Augmented Reality (AR).